Will the Abortion Pill Affect My Future Fertility?

 Does the abortion pill cause scarring in the uterus?

-No. The abortion pill works with medications only.
+No. The abortion pill works with medicine only.
 Nothing enters the uterus, so there is no risk of scarring.
-This is different from certain surgical procedures, though modern surgical abortion also carries a very low risk of complications.
+This differs from some surgical procedures, though modern surgical abortion also carries a very low risk of problems.

 Can I have a healthy pregnancy after taking the abortion pill?

 Yes.
-The abortion pill does not increase the risk of complications in future pregnancies.
-Studies show no increased risk of miscarriage, preterm birth, or other pregnancy complications after medication abortion.
+The abortion pill does not raise the risk of problems in future pregnancies.
+Studies show no added risk of miscarriage, preterm birth, or other pregnancy problems after taking it.

 What do major medical organizations say about abortion and fertility?

-ACOG, the WHO, and the Royal College of Obstetricians and Gynaecologists all confirm that abortion does not affect future fertility.
-These conclusions are based on decades of research.
+ACOG, the WHO, and the Royal College of Obstetricians and Gynaecologists all agree that abortion does not change future fertility.
+Their findings rest on decades of research.

 Should I wait before trying to get pregnant after an abortion?

-Most providers recommend waiting until you have had at least one normal menstrual period before trying to conceive.
-This helps with accurately dating a future pregnancy.
-There is no medical need to wait longer.
+Most doctors suggest waiting until you have had at least one normal period before trying to get pregnant.
+That makes it easier to date a new pregnancy, and there is no medical need to wait longer.